 Alcohol is a central factor in sexual assault cases, especially on college campuses.
-Studies report approximately 75% of women raped were under the influence.
-Studies also report that the majority of all offenders were under the influence.
+Studies report the majority of victims and offenders were under the influence.
 Intoxicated rape is the major type of forced sex, and most females report knowing the offender.
 One in twelve college males admit to having committed acts that meet the legal definition of rape or acquaintance rape.

 We know that alcohol lowers our inhibitions, which may allow people to get into sexual situations that may go further than people had planned.
 There may also be some people who expect sex after they have been drinking and may use coercion to get it.
 Communication is poor while we are under the influence.
 A person may be too drunk or tired to inform the partner that they don’t want to continue sexual activity.
 Our abilities to listen also become clouded.